-This is a thread with some thoughts about contracts and distribution agreements after a recent discussion with a colleague.
-Specifically, contracts between a typedesigner and a foundry or publisher of fonts.
+This is a thread with some thoughts about contracts and distribution agreements between publishers and makers.
+First written as a thread on Mastodon after discussions with colleagues.
+Here an edited and updated version of the text.
+I wrote this with about contracts between a typedesigner and a foundry or publisher of fonts, but I imagine the ideas are very similar in other creative disciplines.
 These are all things I have experienced myself, or saw happen first hand.
-I hope this record may be of use, but I am not a lawyer and if you need help you should always seek professional advice.
+I hope this record may be of use.
+But I am not a lawyer and you should always seek professional advice in contractual matters.

-Never ever, ever sign over your intellectual property to a publisher for a normal distribution agreement.
-Some clients may want the IP, and you can negotiate about this and see if they’re willing to pay it, but distribution is not that deal.
+Never sign over your intellectual property to a publisher for a normal distribution agreement.
+They can distribute and sublicense the fonts without having to own your IP.
+In custom work, a client may ask for the IP, and you can negotiate about this and see if they’re willing to pay it.
+But that is a totally different kind of agreement.
+Regular distribution is not that deal.

-Look into registering a trademark for the fontname yourself.
-Familiarise yourself with the various search engines.
+Look into registering the trademark for the fontname yourself.
+Familiarise yourself with the various search engines for trademarks.
 You don’t need a lawyer to do this.
 The EUIPO, European Union Intellectual Property Office makes registration very easy.
 Trademarks that you own can not be abused by a publisher and you never have to buy anything back.

 Understand there are no standard contracts.
 You can question and request changes to any article.
 Ask the dumb questions like “what does this mean” and if you don’t like the answer, say so.
 Do not be afraid to walk away from a contract you don’t understand, don’t like or can’t change.